About the Author

 For nearly eight years (1988-95) after leaving provincial politics, he was a government affairs and communications consultant with the international PR firm, Hill and Knowlton, including stints as Vice President running the Ontario government affairs group and finally President of Berger & Associates, a Hill and Knowlton subsidiary.

 In 1995, he co-founded Thornley Fallis with Joe Thornley, a full service communications consulting agency with offices in Ottawa and Toronto.
-Terry is also co-host of the popular business podcast, Inside PR.
+Terry also created and co-hosted more than 200 episodes of the popular business podcast, Inside PR.

 A homebuilt hovercraft plays a supporting role in The Best Laid Plans.
 Terry has always had a thing for hovercrafts.
 Here’s the hovercraft Terry and a classmate designed and built in 1975, when they weren’t yet old enough to drive a car.